 It’s time to schedule school physicals and immunizations

-Yes, back-to-school time is just around the corner.
-And if you schedule your child’s back-to-school physical check-up now, you can beat the rush that’s certain to happen.
 While summer is a busy time for parents and kids, it can also be a good time for a check-up and immunizations before school starts.
+If you schedule your child’s back-to-school physical check-up now, you can beat the rush that’s certain to happen.
 Calling to make an appointment a few weeks ahead can ensure a convenient appointment with your youngster’s provider.

 Well-child visits with your child’s primary care provider are vital.
 They help establish a medical history and relationship, detect emerging problems and address developmental, safety or wellness concerns.
 They also are an opportunity for administering needed tests, screenings and immunizations.
 For adolescents, checkups include discussions about sexual and mental health and substance use.